-- a.
-Students with fewer financial resources may have been disproportionality affected by the recent increase in the cost of living. - 27.
-The OfS categorises each of these instances as a risk to equality of opportunity.
+- 27. The OfS categorises each of these instances as a risk to equality of opportunity.
 Risks to equality of opportunity are likely to contribute to the issues a provider identifies through its assessment of performance.
-We call these 'manifestations of risk'.
-A manifestation of risk is not always caused by an unmitigated risk, but they are often strongly correlated and providers should pay particular attention to these.
-For example: - Lower continuation rates for a specific student group is a risk manifestation.
+We call these 'indications of risk'.
+An indication of risk is not always caused by an unmitigated risk, but they are often strongly correlated and providers should pay particular attention to these.
+For example: - a.
+Lower continuation rates for a specific student group is an indication of risk.
 The underlying risks to equality of opportunity may be insufficient academic support and cost pressures. - 28.
-The OfS will publish the sector-wide Equality of Opportunity Risk Register (EORR) that identifies a range of sector-level risks to equality of opportunity and the characteristics of students likely to be affected by such risks.
-The EORR is not exhaustive, and other risks to equality of opportunity may be relevant to a provider. - 29.
-Each provider should identify its own risks to equality of opportunity having regard to the EORR, thereby identifying the prospective or current students, or types of students, to be targeted in its access and participation plan. - 30.
+The OfS will publish the sector-wide Equality of Opportunity Risk Register (EORR) that identifies a range of sector-level risks to equality of opportunity and the characteristics of students likely to be affected by such risks.9 The EORR is not exhaustive, and other risks to equality of opportunity may be relevant to a provider. - 29.
+Each provider should consider the EORR when identifying its own risks to equality of opportunity, thereby identifying the prospective or current students, or types of students, to be targeted in its access and participation plan. - 30.
 As a result of identifying risks to equality of opportunity and the student groups that they are likely to affect, student groups that may be targeted by access and participation plan intervention strategies include, but are not limited to: - a.
-Students in receipt of free school meals. - Students with certain characteristics, including care experienced students, students who are estranged from their families, and students from Roma, Gypsy and Traveller communities. - c.
+Students in receipt of free school meals. - b.
+Students with certain characteristics, including care experienced students, students who are estranged from their families, and students from Roma, Gypsy and Traveller communities. - c.
 Students with a protected characteristic identified by the Equality Act 2010 who do not experience equality of opportunity because of that protected characteristic. - d.
 Students who experience multiple barriers to higher education or who are identified when looking at intersections of characteristics, such as male students who are in receipt of free school meals. - 31.
 The OfS will routinely update the EORR.
 However, we would not normally require a provider to amend its plan to take account of new or changed risks to equality of opportunity until it is due to submit a new plan, unless it wishes to make a variation.